peter-evans/gaps-and-islands/README.md

 # Gaps and islands: Merging contiguous ranges

-For part of a system I was designing and implementing, I needed a solution to merge rows of contiguous ranges in a PostgreSQL table.
+I recently needed a solution to merge rows of contiguous ranges in a PostgreSQL table.
 The approach I took was based on solutions to the [gaps and islands](https://www.red-gate.com/simple-talk/databases/sql-server/t-sql-programming-sql-server/gaps-islands-sql-server-data/) problem.

 There are many ways this could be solved if the rows are fetched and processed outside of PostgreSQL.